Aeva/tangerine/README.md

 Tangerine is a system for constructing, manipulating, evaluating, manifesting, and sometimes rendering signed distance functions.
 There are two versions:

- * Tangerine "*Miniscule*" is a Racket library with no renderer, and can be used to generate [MagicaVoxel](https://ephtracy.github.io/) files.
+ * Tangerine "*Miniscule*" is a Racket library with no renderer, and can be used to generate [MagicaVoxel](https://ephtracy.github.io/) files and binary STL files.

  * Tangerine "*Majuscule*" is a standalone application, and you are strongly discouraged from using it at this time.